ULiege-driving/DADE/README.md

 # DADE dataset

-## Introduction
+## Overview

 The DADE dataset, short for **Driving Agents in Dynamic Environments**, is a synthetic dataset designed for the training and evaluation of methods for the task of semantic segmentation in the context of autonomous driving agents navigating dynamic environments and weather conditions.

-This dataset was generated using the CARLA simulator (version 0.9.14).
+This dataset was generated using the CARLA simulator (version 0.9.14) to provide perfect sensor synchronization and calibration, as well as precise semantic segmentation ground truths.
+All data were collected within the Town12 map in CARLA.

-DADE dataset is divided into two sub-datasets:
+DADE dataset is divided into two sub-datasets.
-- The subset 1, **DADE-static**, is acquired with static weather conditions (clear day) and contains 100 video sequences.
-- The subset 2, **DADE-dynamic**, is acquired with varying weather conditions (ranging from day to night, with clear, rainy or foggy conditions) and contains 300 video sequences.
 For both subsets, each sequence is acquired by one agent (one ego vehicle) running for some time within a 5-hour time frame, amounting to a total of 990k frames for the entire dataset.
 The agents travel various locations such as forest, countryside, rural farmland, highway, low density residential, community buildings, and high density residential.

-This dataset provides:
+### Subset 1: Static Weather Conditions (Clear Day)

+- Number of Video Sequences: 100
+- Sequence Length: Varies from 271 to 7200 frames
+- Average Sequence Length: 45 minutes
+- Total Number of Frames: 270,527
+- Total Duration: Over 75 hours of video
+- Weather Conditions: Clear sunny weather during the day

+### Subset 2: Dynamic Weather Conditions

+- Number of Video Sequences: 300
+- Sequence Length: Varies from 188 to 7200 frames
+- Average Sequence Length: 40 minutes
+- Total Number of Frames: 719,742
+- Total Duration: 200 hours of video
+- Weather Conditions: Dynamically changing weather conditions, transitioning every 10 minutes between clear, rainy, and foggy conditions, with smooth transitions of 10 seconds.
+The 5-hour period includes approximately 2 hours of night conditions and 3 hours of day conditions.

+### Dataset Contents

+The DADE dataset is composed of temporal frames (video sequences) and includes the following information:
-- video sequences taken by an RGB camera,
+- RGB images
-- semantic segmentation ground-truth masks (both from CARLA and the modified version used in our MSC-TTA paper),
+- Semantic segmentation ground truths
-- the GNSS (Global Navigation Satellite System) position of each agent in the simulation,
+- GNSS (Global Navigation Satellite System) position data
-- the weather information.
-All signals are acquired at the framerate of 1 frame per second, with a high-resolution (HD) definition.
+- Weather information

 <div align="center">
 <div></div>